Cleveland Hopkins International Airport (CLE)

 BALLPARK CHASERS VACATION?

 Progressive Field is part of “The Rust Belt” Ballpark Chasers vacation.
 This trip includes seeing the Pirates at PNC Park and the Tigers at Comerica Park.
 Those Ballpark Chasers looking for a longer vacation also include Cincinnati to see the Reds play at Great American Ball Park.
 On average, the drive from Progressive Field to PNC Park takes 2 ½ hours.
-The longest leg of the trip is from PNC Park to Comerica, roughly a 5 hour drive.
-If you need to return to Cleveland, plan on a 3 hour drive from Detroit.
+The longest leg of the trip is from PNC Park to Comerica, roughly a 5-hour drive.
+If you need to return to Cleveland, plan on a 3-hour drive from Detroit.
 To prevent the last leg of the trip, try booking 2 one-way tickets.
 This way you can fly into Detroit and out of Pittsburgh, or vice versa.
-If you want to squeeze in Cincinnati, plan for a 4 hour drive from Progressive Field.
+If you want to squeeze in Cincinnati, plan for a 4-hour drive from Progressive Field.

 All Pro Freight Stadium, home of the Lake Erie Crushers, is a beautiful $12 million Frontier League ballpark that opened in April of 2009.
 Already All Pro Freight Stadium is quickly being considered as a top Minor League park.
-If you make the 30 minute drive from Cleveland, make sure to say hello to their Director of Sales and fellow Ballpark Chaser, Randy!

-Last updated by Craig (14) Apr 1.
+Last updated by Ballpark Chasers.